-Note: this is not a trivial thesis, and it does not follow simply because the empirical claim is true - path-dependency, locked-in equilibria, etc.
+Note: this is not a trivial thesis, and it does not follow simply because the critical claim is true - path-dependency, locked-in equilibria, cure-is-worse-than-the-disease, etc. The costs of transformation can make social emancipation unachievable.